-We generate rental income from our real estate properties that we own and from real estate properties that we expect to acquire in the future.
+We generate rental income from our real estate properties that we own.
 The amount of rental income depends upon a number of factors, including:

 - Our ability to enter into new leases at market value rents inclusive of annual rent increases; and - Rent collection, which primarily relates to each of our current and future tenant's or guarantor's financial condition and ability to make rent payments to us on time.